open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 randomness = dict(seed=None, deterministic=False)
 ```

-To make the experiment more reproducible, you can speicfy a seed and set `deterministic=True`.
+To make the experiment more reproducible, you can specify a seed and set `deterministic=True`.
 The influence
 of the `deterministic` option can be found [here](https://pytorch.org/docs/stable/notes/randomness.html#cuda-convolution-benchmarking).

 ## Log Configuration

-The log configuration relate to multiple fields.
+The log configuration relates to multiple fields.

-In the `log_level` field, you can speicfy the global logging level.
+In the `log_level` field, you can specify the global logging level.
 See {external+python:ref}`Logging Levels<levels>` for a list of levels.

 ```python
 log_level = 'INFO'
 ```

-In the `default_hooks.logger` field, you can specify the logging interval during training and test.
+In the `default_hooks.logger` field, you can specify the logging interval during training and testing.
 And all
 available arguments can be found in the [LoggerHook docs](mmengine.hooks.LoggerHook).

 ```python